-As the municipal collection, the museum has collected examples of the local painters active in the 17th century.
+As the municipal collection, the museum has collected examples of the local painters active in the seventeenth century.
 There is an important van Goyen View of the Hague.

-An interesting small collection with a beautiful landscapes by Rembrandt.
+An interesting small collection with a beautiful landscape by Rembrandt.

 An important collection of pictures by the minor masters.